IBM/model-evaluation-workbench/README.md

-## 3. Deploy the Application to the IBM Cloud and Configure
+## 3. Deploy the Application to the IBM Cloud

 The application can be deployed on IBM Cloud or locally.
 Exceute Step 3 for deploying on IBM Cloud or Step 4 to deploy locally.